-First, we discuss the constitutional prohibition against the use of an initiative to make an appropriation.
+Because the bill pertains to the use of the public assets, we must discuss whether the bill makes a prohibited appropriation of public assets.
+Accordingly, we first discuss the constitutional prohibition against the use of an initiative to make an appropriation.
 Second, we discuss the constitutional requirement that state resources be allocated to permit concurrent use where possible.
-Finally, we apply these bodies of law to the 07WTR2 Initiative.
+Finally, we apply these bodies of law to the 07WTR3 Initiative.

-1. An Initiative May Not Make an Appropriation
+1. An Initiative May Not Make an Appropriation4

 The Alaska Supreme Court is very protective of the people's right to enact law through the initiative process.
 The Court attempts to "construe voter initiatives broadly so as to preserve them whenever possible."
 Anchorage Citizens for Taxi Reform v.
 Municipality of Anchorage, 151 P.3d 418, 422 (Alaska 2006).
 But, "initiatives touching upon the allocation of public revenues and assets require careful consideration because the constitutional right of direct legislation is limited by the Alaska Constitution."
 Id.
 Such allocations of public revenues and assets could potentially constitute an appropriation, which is a prohibited subject for initiatives under art.
 XI, sec.
-7 of the Alaska Constitution.
+7 of the Alaska Constitution.5